Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 * `ReadOnlyMany`: the PV can be mounted read-only by many nodes
 * `ReadWriteMany`: the PV can be mounted as read-write by many nodes

-The default MKS storage classes doesn't allow mounting a PV on several nodes: only the `ReadWriteOnce` access mode is supported at the moment.
+The default MKS storage classes don't allow mounting a PV on several nodes: only the `ReadWriteOnce` access mode is supported at the moment.

 Additional `ReadWriteMany` storage classes can be configured to have this capability: